Skip to main contentBack to Top

 Augusta University is Georgia’s Health Sciences Center of Excellence, and with this interdisciplinary approach that promotes an environmental and cultural understanding of health, we truly offer an experience like no other.

-Health, Society and Policy program is for you if you consider yourself:
+Health, Society and Policy, BA is for you if you consider yourself

 Analytical and Strategic